 Belizean cuisine is like a mix of Latin American and Caribbean foods.
 Bread and tortillas are popular components of most meals, as are cheese, refried beans, and eggs.
 Popular Caribbean staples such as potato salad, rice and beans, and Johnny cakes are also present, alongside Latin American favorites like tamales.

-There still remains a heavy influence from the ancient civilizations that once dominated the area, such as the Maya.
-This is evident in the use of such foods as maize, cassava, and recado, a seasoning paste made from annatto (also known as achiote) seeds.
+There still remains a heavy influence from the Mayan civilization that once dominated the area.
+This is evident in the use of foods such as maize, cassava, and recado, a seasoning paste made from annatto (also known as achiote) seeds.

 When it comes to meat, chicken and fish are the most popular choices.
-Pork is probably more widely consumed than beef, and pig tails are a common ingredient for ‘boil up’ which is a dish that can also include, corn, fish, eggs and plantains, among other things.
+Pork is probably more widely consumed than beef, and pig tails are common in a dish called ‘boil up‘.

 What I Made